midtown-ai/glossary/glossary/c.md

   * large scale learning - bigger transformer models for image and text embeddings
   * trained on 400 million (image, text) pairs using ConVIRT model trained fro scratch
   * pre-training method: predicting only which text as a whole is paired with which image and not the exact words of that text (contrastive, i.e. binary-classification task/approach for matching text to image)
-  * Use vision transformer to reduce training time and required compute resources compared with ResNet model.
+  * Use vision transformer to reduce training time and required compute resources compared with [ResNet model].

  ![]( {{site.assets}}/c/clip_model.png ){: width="100%"}